eserlxl/vglog-filter/doc/DEVELOPER_GUIDE.md

 -   **GitHub Issues**: If you encounter a bug or have a feature request, please [open an issue](https://github.com/eserlxl/vglog-filter/issues) on the GitHub repository.
 -   **GitHub Discussions**: For general questions, architectural discussions, or seeking advice, consider using GitHub Discussions.
 -   **Contributing Guidelines**: Ensure you review and follow the [Contributing Guidelines](.github/CONTRIBUTING.md) before submitting pull requests.
+-   **Test Workflows**: Check the `test-workflows/README.md` for detailed information about the testing infrastructure.

 [↑ Back to top](#developer-guide)